BPMHA

 Sewing

-To enhance their sewing skills.
+To enhance their sewing skills

-To learn new techniques.
+To learn new techniques

-To share experiences and ideas together.
+To share experiences and ideas together

 To build co-operation and team work

-To bond and form new friendships.
+To bond and form new friendships

 Bible Study

 The group enables clients to voice their opinions and views on life through a spiritual medium and is an excellent means of therapy.
+Facilities are also provided for people of other faiths means of therapy.

 Keep Fit